KyleAMathews/blog-2/_posts/2015-09-13-writing-an-x86-emulator-in-javascript.md

 be found at
 [http://ref.x86asm.net/coder.html](http://ref.x86asm.net/coder.html).

-I created a map (the implementation was actually a plain JavaScript object) from opcodes to functions.
+I created a map (the implementation was really a plain JavaScript object) from opcodes to functions.
 The functions would be responsible to read more data if needed by the opcode, e.g: